botimize/botimize-botkit-middleware/README.md

 - Create a free account at [botimize](botimize.io) to get an API key.

-- Install botimize SDK with `npm`:
+- Since botimize SDK is a peer dependency, it needs to be installed manually:

   ```shell
   npm install --save botimize